 Generalized itching that begins shortly after use of a drug is likely caused by that drug.
 Localized itching (often with rash) that occurs in the area of contact with a substance is likely caused by that substance.
 However, many systemic allergies can be difficult to identify because patients typically have consumed multiple different foods and have been in contact with many substances before developing itching.
 Similarly, identifying a drug cause in a patient taking several drugs may be difficult.
 Sometimes the patient has been taking the offending drug for months or even years before developing a reaction.

 Many dermatologic disorders are diagnosed clinically.
 However, when itching is accompanied by discrete skin lesions of uncertain etiology, biopsy can be appropriate.
 When an allergic reaction is suspected but the substance is unknown, skin testing (either prick or patch testing depending on suspected etiology) is often done.
-When a systemic disorder is suspected, testing is directed by the suspected cause and usually involves CBC; liver, renal, and thyroid function measurements; and appropriate evaluation for underlying cancer.
+When a systemic disorder is suspected, testing is directed by the suspected cause and usually involves complete blood count; liver, renal, and thyroid function measurements; and appropriate evaluation for underlying cancer.

-Itching due to any cause benefits from use of cool or lukewarm (but not hot) water when bathing, mild or moisturizing soap, limited bathing duration and frequency, frequent lubrication, humidification of dry air, and avoidance of irritating or tight clothing.
+Itching due to any cause benefits from use of cool or lukewarm (but not hot) water when bathing, mild or moisturizing soap, limited bathing duration and frequency, frequent lubrication, humidification of dry air, and avoidance of irritating clothing.
 Avoidance of contact irritants (eg, wool clothing) also may be helpful.

 Topical drugs may help localized itching.
-Options include lotions or creams that contain camphor and/or menthol, pramoxine, or corticosteroids.
+Options include lotions or creams that contain camphor and/or menthol, pramoxine, capsaicin, or corticosteroids.
 Corticosteroids are effective in relieving itch caused by inflammation but should be avoided for conditions that have no evidence of inflammation.
 Topical benzocaine, diphenhydramine, and doxepin should be avoided because they may sensitize the skin.

 Systemic drugs are indicated for generalized itching or local itching resistant to topical agents.
 Antihistamines, most notably hydroxyzine, are effective, especially for nocturnal itch, and are most commonly used.
-Sedating antihistamines must be used cautiously in elderly patients during the day because they can lead to falls; newer nonsedating antihistamines such as loratadine, fexofenadine, and cetirizine can be useful for daytime itching.
+Sedating antihistamines must be used cautiously in older patients during the day because they can lead to falls; newer nonsedating antihistamines such as loratadine, fexofenadine, and cetirizine can be useful for daytime itching.
 Other drugs include doxepin (typically taken at night due to high level of sedation), cholestyramine (for renal failure, cholestasis, and polycythemia vera), opioid antagonists such as naltrexone (for biliary pruritus), and possibly gabapentin (for uremic pruritus).